 - Techniques for Lettering with Illustrator

-Skillshare is a pretty great deal – it uses a subscription-based model, so once you pay for membership, you have access to all of their classes without any additional cost.
+Skillshare is a pretty great deal – it uses a subscription-based model, so once you pay for a membership, you have access to all of their classes without any additional cost.
 Skillshare only costs $10/month or $8/month if you pay annually.

 There is also a free offering that lets you enroll in the free Skillshare classes, but the free classes are virtually non-existent and impossible to find.
 Skillshare also offers team discounts and scholarships for those in need.